ccollicutt/harbor-demos/README.md

 *NOTE: vSphere with Tanzu/Kubernetes also has a native, integrated Harbor deployment (very easy to use, just click "Harbor Enable"), but this demo will not use that option and instead, for the purposes of demonstration, deploy a completely separate Harbor deployment.*

-Now we can build a TKG workload cluster by "talking Kubernetes" to the service cluster, and the way that you usually talk to Kubernetes is via, yes, you guessed it, YAML.
+Now we can build a TKG workload cluster by "talking Kubernetes" to the service cluster, and the way that you usually talk to Kubernetes is via, yes, you guessed it, YAML, and we'll use `kubectl` to apply that YAML.

 **Create a Supervisor Namespace**